 Those who travel frequently especially between time zones may notice problems with their Wi-Fi because the date and time of your android smartphone plays an important role.
 It must match the date and time on the router that you are trying to connect to or else you may not be able to establish a connection.

 Make sure that your phone’s date and time reflect the date and time of the location you are at.
 You can change the details by navigating to your phone’s Settings menu and then tapping on Date and Time.
 Next, you must change the date and time to your current location and then try to connect to the Wi-Fi.

 Solution 16: Update your Modem’s firmware

 Certain Android phone Wi-Fi problems don’t really arise from the phone at all, instead, they arise from the router which is being used to connect to the wireless network.
 The router can be causing the problem and it may require a firmware update so that your problem is fixed.
-Check if there are any firmware updates pending for your router and update it.
+Check if any firmware updates are pending for your router and update it.
 You may have to follow the steps for updating your router by using a manual or you can get help online for your router.

 Once you have updated your router, try connecting your phone to the Wi-Fi network again and check if the problem is fixed.

 Solution 17: Remove the Cache and Data of Wi-Fi Direct

 If your Samsung Galaxy is not able to connect to the WiFi network, then one of the steps to resolve the problem is to delete the cache and data of Wi-Fi Direct.
 This solution works for all Samsung Galaxy phones right up to the most recent Samsung Galaxy S7 and S7 Edge.
 Deleting this data will not cause any problems because the phone automatically created new cache files if the old one has been deleted.
 However, you may end up losing any passwords that may have been saved on it.
 So make sure you know the network name and password for the network you usually connect to.